 How was this idea conceived?

-I came up with the idea for Gentrification Offsetting, with fellow students Francis Carter and Jacqueline Cooksey during a one-week, intensive design course that is a part of Parsons' Transdisciplinary Design MFA program.
-I also used this service idea as a prototype in the Introduction to Social Entrepreneurship course, where he was able to gain feedback from other students in different disciplines, like management and policy analysis.
+I came up with the idea for Gentrification Offsetting with fellow students Francis Carter and Jacqueline Cooksey during a one-week intensive design course that is a part of Parsons' Transdisciplinary Design MFA program.
+I also used this service idea as a prototype in the Introduction to Social Entrepreneurship course, where I was able to gain feedback from other students in different disciplines, like management and policy analysis.

 I'm fascinated by the ideas of carbon footprinting and offsetting, LETSystems, and sharing economies.
 I believe in the value of skill sharing and work across disciplinary lines, engaging other designers, non-designers, users, and stakeholders to find design opportunities in complex social and environmental systems.